 - Phoslock (lanthanum-modified clay) applications can be used to rapidly bind with and permanently removes free reactive phosphorus from the water column before settling to the lake or pond bottom sediments.
 Once a nutrient bind with phosphorous, it can no longer be used to fuel the growth of nuisance plants or algae.

 - Alum (aluminum sulfate) applications are a similar solution for chronic nutrient loading, with a particular use in highly turbid waters.
 Like Phoslock, Alum binds with phosphorus, inactivating and settling it to the bottom of the aquatic resource, while also remaining available to trap any additional nutrients which may be released over time.

-- Hydro-raking is an excellent solution for reduction of bottom muck and sediment build up.
-A mechanical hydro-rake can physically remove built-up organic matter, plants and debris from the bottom of lakes and ponds up to 15 ft deep.
+- Hydro-raking is an excellent solution for the reduction of bottom muck build-up, debris, and vegetation removal.
+A mechanical hydro-rake can physically remove built-up organic matter, plants, and debris from the bottom of lakes and ponds up to 15 ft deep.
 This helps to reduce the overall nutrient load, thwart invasive species growth and minimize common water quality issues.